Got unpaid taxes for 2017? Three tax discharge timing rules control when those taxes can be wiped out in bankruptcy.

-Unless you got an an extension, 2014 taxes became dischargeable in bankruptcy on April 16 of this year.
+Unless you got an an extension, 2016 taxes became dischargeable in bankruptcy on April 16 of 2021.

 Filing your tax return before the deadline doesn’t get you a head start on the three year rule.

-The the “240 day rule” says that taxes assessed within 240 days of the bankruptcy filing aren’t discharged, even if the other two rules are met.
+The third rule, the “240 day rule”, says that taxes assessed within 240 days of the bankruptcy filing aren’t discharged, even if the other two rules are met.

 Tax year must be closed

 There’s an additional strategic issue involving taxes and bankruptcy in Chapter 13.
-A Chapter 13 plan can provide for payment of taxes that aren’t dischargeable over the life of the Chapter 13 plan.
+A Chapter 13 plan can provide for payment of taxes that aren’t dischargeable through the Chapter 13 plan.